Fault finding

 if you had this working previously), and then restarting the inverter should fix the issue.

-(c) Reducing timeouts
+(C) Reducing timeouts

 If you get many timeouts, or if the addon does not read all your sensors on startup (i.e. you see Retrying individual sensors in the log), you can try the following: